WeichenStars/WeichenStars.github.io/_pages/research.md

 ![](https://weichenstars.github.io/images/nirspec_cleanreduction.png)

 **Protocols to detect the faint CGM gas:** Studies of the Circum-Galactic Medium requires clean, sensitive detections of the faint extended gas emission, which is so far challenging.
 I developed a set of protocols to filter and enhance this extended line emission signal from the slit spectra, by mitigating the impacts of fast-changing backgrounds and contaiminations of detector/cosmic ray noises.
-The protocols have been applied to a Cycle-1 JWST program.
+The protocols have been applied to JWST program GO1835.

 # 3. Connections between galactic winds and galaxy star formation at z≳1